The main income tax levied on individuals is the personal income tax (PIT), also known as the Imposta sui redditi delle persone fisiche (IRPEF).

 Productivity bonus consists of a variable remuneration paid to an employee in light of the improvement of the quality of production and/or of the company’s productivity, as long as it is applied for the whole eligible workforce (or homogeneous category of them) grounded on objective, fair, predetermined and materially valuable performing criteria, generally named ‘KPIs’ (e.g. savings related to electricity, growth of revenue, profits increase, decrease of the production waste; improvement of the delivery time; implementation of the smart working scheme).

-Such bonus is subject to a discounted taxation equal to 10% as regional and municipal withholding, but it is not exempt from social security withholdings borne by the employer and employee.
+Such bonus is subject to a substitutive taxation equal to 10% as personal income tax, regional and municipal withholding, but it is not exempt from social security withholding borne by the employer and employee.
 The Budget Law for FY 2023 has reduced the applicable tax rate to 5%.